mitmh2025/puzzup/puzzle_editing/templates/docs/user.md

 This page tries to give a broad overview of PuzzUp and all the features accessible by every user (which is most of them).

-There are a few permission-gated features and pages for editors and superusers covered separately, but editors and admins should read this guide first too.
+There are a few permission-gated features and pages for editors, postprodders, factcheckers, and superusers covered separately, but everyone should read this guide first too.

 ## Overview